machinateur/manifest/README.md

 # machinateur/manifest

 The code style `.editorconfig` for phpstorm.
+Also home to my phpstorm copyright profiles.

 ## License